KratosMultiphysics/Kratos/applications/CoSimulationApplication/README.md

 See the next section for a basic example with more explanations.
 ### Basic FSI example

-This example is the Wall FSI benchmark which coupled Kratos solvers:
+This example is the Wall FSI benchmark, see [1], chapter 7.5.3.
+The Kratos solvers are used to solve this problem.
+The input files for this example can be found [here](tests/fsi_wall)

 ~~~js
 {